Basic Nutrition Supplementation on the Clean Cuisine Challenge

 - Place the vitamin pill in a cup of water heated to body temperature (about 99 degrees) and let it sit, stirring occasionally, for 30 minutes while keeping the water warm.
 During that time, the pill should completely break apart, with its contents either turning to a powder or dissolving in the water.
 Note: this test is not meant to work for chewable, enteric-coated or timed-release pills.

-In fact, the vitamin product called Vitalizer is similar to our own Clean Cuisine supplements in that it is a comprehensive supplement solution providing vitamins, minerals, omega fats, probiotics and antioxidants/ phytonutrients; Vitalizer also has some pretty extraordinary research behind it and is based on 12 clinical studies as well as a first-of-its-kind Landmark Study that showed the overall health of the people who took this supplement compare to non-supplement users was markedly better in four key biomarkers of health.
+In fact, the vitamin product called Vitalizer is a comprehensive supplement solution providing vitamins, minerals, omega fats, probiotics and antioxidants/ phytonutrients; Vitalizer also has some pretty extraordinary research behind it and is based on 12 clinical studies as well as a first-of-its-kind Landmark Study that showed the overall health of the people who took this supplement compare to non-supplement users was markedly better in four key biomarkers of health.
 The Landmark Study was done by researchers at UC Berkeley School of Health where Vitalizer supplement users were shown to have 33% lower triglycerides, 11% lower ratio of total cholesterol to HDL cholesterol, 59% lower levels of C-Reactive Protein (this is an important biomarker for inflammation in the body that is measured in the blood) and 36% lower levels of homocysteine (lower levels of homocysteine are associated with better heart health.)
 Vitalizer is developed by Shaklee and the company promises that if you don’t feel better in 30 days they will actually send you your money back!

 And keep in mind, no supplement in the world is a supplement for eating healthy FOOD!
 A supplement is just that… a supplement.